nutshellit/MsgPackEvaluate/Readme.md

 Something like Request.Body.CopyToAsync(memoryStream) -> byte[] body = memoryStream.ToArray() -> MessagePackSerializer.Deserialize<T>(body)
 ## Step 3 'MstPackSaveToBlob' - Can save to azure blob in binary format and retrieve
 Want to be able to dump incoming payloads to blob storage to be processed later by some job

+## Other stuff 'BasicEncryption.linq'
+Basic encryption utility in linqpad for encryptiong command audit logs that can be shipped with above....